Madakaripura Waterfall: The Full Guide for 2024!

 Madakaripura Waterfall is part of my 14-day Java Backpacking Itinerary.

-Madakaripura Waterfall at a Glance
+Is Madakaripura Waterfall Worth a Visit?

 Madakaripura waterfall is the highest one on Java and the second highest in all of Indonesia (after Sigura-Gura Waterfall, North Sumatra)!
-At 200 meters in height, it will certainly take your breath away!

 Just around the corner from Madakaripura Waterfall and the high cliffs on all sides